0exp/redis_queued_locks/README.md

 <sup>\[[back to top](#usage)\]</sup>

 > (IMPORTANT!)
 "Proof of Concept" realization.
-Will be reworked in the future (very-very soon)
+Will be reworked in the future.

 `lock_series` - acquire a series of locks simultaniously and hold them all while your block of code is executing or (if block is not passed) while all locks will not expire.